Roosevelt Jazz Auditions for 2023-24 placements

-Students and parents: Please review important details about Roosevelt Jazz Program specifics in the Program Overview.
-(Important note for Rhythm Section players: we include both Jazz Band and Vocal Jazz Rhythm sections in this audition.)
+Students and parents: Please review important details about the Roosevelt Jazz Program in the Program Overview.
+Read on for audition details…

 But, first, a word of encouragement from the directors: